 | 1.
 Who can get exemption?
 All vehicles on the road are liable to Vehicle Excise Duty, better known as road tax.
 However, exemption from VED (including the first Registration Fee) for one car only, is given to some disabled people.

 If you are in receipt of the standard rate mobility component of personal independence payment, you will be entitled to a 50% reduction in your VED.
 Long stay hospital patients with transitional protection can still get the exemption.
 However, technically "a vehicle is only an exempt vehicle when it is being used, or kept for use by or for the purposes of a disabled person".
 Neither the buy xenical online no prescription use DWP nor the Department of Transport have defined exactly what this means.
-The disabled person does not necessarily have to be in the car, instead, it could be used to do their shopping or running errands: However, the use of an exempt car for purposes totally unconnected with the disabled person is technically illegal.
+The disabled person does not necessarily have to be in the car, instead, it could be used to do their shopping or running errands: However, the use of an exempt car for purposes totally unconnected with the disabled person is unlawful.
 The probability of being prosecuted is low and buy cialis online without prescription i use it is only likely to occur where there is flagrant abuse of the exemption, for example where a non-disabled person uses the vehicle to drive to work.
 The DVLA has implied that, where the car is used substantially for the purposes of the disabled person, there is nothing to worry about.
 But note these dangers.
-You can then use the certificate issued by the DWP as proof of exemption when applying for a 'tax exempt disc' from the Vehicle Licensing Agency.
-The above information is an extract taken from the Disability Rights Handbook 38th Edition, Chapter 6: Help with Mobility.
+You can then use the certificate issued by the DWP as proof of exemption when applying for exemption from the update cialis daily in canada Vehicle Licensing Agency.
+The above information is an extract taken from the Disability Rights Handbook 39th Edition, Chapter 6: Help with Mobility (section 2).